demisto/content/Packs/ExpanseV2/Integrations/ExpanseV2/README.md

 ### expanse-get-exposures
 ***
-Returns exposure information about the ip.
+Returns exposure information about the IP.

 ##### Required Permissions
 **none**